Media Resources

 Regional Airplane Accidents

-Many of the more than 1,300 NTSB aviation accident investigations every year are conducted by the NTSB’s regional offices in Denver, Seattle and Northern Virginia.
+Many of the roughly 1,200 NTSB accident investigations every year are aviation cases investigated by the NTSB’s regional offices in Anchorage, Seattle, Denver and Washington.

-The probable cause for the accident will be included in a final report, which could take one to two years to complete.
+The probable cause for the accident, as well as any safety recommendations will be included in a final report, which could take one to two years to complete.

 Please note: